kubedb/docs/docs/guides/clickhouse/scaling/vertical-scaling/standalone.md

 - `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `clickhouse-prod` cluster.
 - `spec.type` specifies that we are performing `VerticalScaling` on clickhouse.
-- `spec.verticalScaling.standalone` specifies the desired resources after scaling.
+- `spec.verticalScaling.node` specifies the desired resources after scaling.

 Let's create the `ClickHouseOpsRequest` CR we have shown above,